 As many of us have transitioned to working from home in light of the Covid-19 virus, there are a few things that can make your experience better, for you, your customers, and your co-workers.
 Let’s talk through the various equipment and technology you will need and how they can impact your experience.

 Microsoft Teams has a lot of capability across Teamwork and Collaboration.
-Teams has become my productivity portal allowing me to incorporate all the rich tools of Microsoft 365, Github and project management solutions like ProjectManager.
+Teams has become my productivity portal allowing me to incorporate all the rich tools of Microsoft 365, Github and other solutions into a single pane of glass.
 The main element we will discuss in this blog posting is the use of Microsoft Teams as a Calling, Meeting, and Screen sharing platform.
 As you can see in the main photo I have acquired a variety of devices to help my experience, but not all of them are required as they fill a specific purpose in my workflow.
 There are three critical elements you need to consider.
 These elements are key in providing you with a great experience across these Calling & Meetings with Audio & Video.